Safety

 - Privately operated transportation organizations such as airport shuttles, hotel shuttles, private buses, and taxis

-In addition, facilities used by these operators are also subject to regulation for equal accessibility.
-For the purposes of this blog, we will focus on the vehicles only.
+The facilities used by these operators are also subject to regulations on equal accessibility.
+For this blog, we will focus solely on the vehicles.

-The above stated entities are required to abide by a number of ADA requirements, such as providing disability access in new vehicles, making a reasonable attempt to purchase buses with disability access, and making proper adjustments to buses so they are handicap accessible at all times.
+The entities stated above are required to abide by many ADA requirements, such as providing disability access in new vehicles, making a reasonable attempt to purchase buses with disability access, and making proper adjustments to buses so they are handicap accessible at all times.
 Equipment and facilities such as lifts, ramps, securing devices such as straps for securing wheelchairs on board, signage, and communication devices must be in good operating condition.
 If any one of these features is out of order, it must be repaired promptly.
 In the interim, an alternative accessible vehicle or option must be made available.

 In addition, public transportation agencies are required to provide complementary para transit transportation.
 These services typically operate handicapped accessible vans and shuttles that provide origin to destination services for handicapped individuals.